-Which U.S. counties have the lowest crop insurance coverage in drought?
+Which U.S. counties have the most crop acreage in drought?

 What this tool answers

-The Monitor combines federal crop-insurance coverage rates, current U.S. Drought Monitor severity, NOAA's 90-day Seasonal Drought Outlook, and county-level planted acres into a single county-by-county view.
+The Monitor combines county-level planted acres, current U.S. Drought Monitor severity, and NOAA's 90-day Seasonal Drought Outlook into a single county-by-county view, with federal crop-insurance data as per-county context.
 It answers questions like:

 - Which counties' growing seasons are forecast to worsen under NOAA's 90-day Seasonal Drought Outlook?